softmantk/perflog.js/README.md

     perf("apiCall");

 ```
-If you dont wish to log into the consol,
+If you dont wish to log into the console,

 ```js
      // initialize